zaicodes/beyond-photos-photography/TESTING.md

 ### Frequent Visitors Goals:

-Monitoring for Special Events or Limited Offers: Frequent visitors might frequently visit the gallery to look for any newly added photos.
+Monitoring for Special Events: Frequent visitors might frequently visit the gallery to look for any newly added photos.
 ![gallery](https://github.com/zaicodes/beyond-photos-photography/blob/main/documentation/testing/gallery.png)

 Engaging with social media or Community: Loyal and enthusiastic frequent visitors might want to stay in touch and check for the latest posts through the social media, which is accessible in the footer of all pages.